SIBarcodeNetwork/ReadtheDocsMaster/Docs/fims_spreadsheet_pop.rst

 The GEOME FIMS Spreadsheet Template
 -----------------------------

-The SI Barcode Network GEOME FIMS spreadsheet template is hosted on the SI Barcode Network GitHub page at https://github.com/SIBarcodeNetwork/SIBarcodeNetwork, called "SI Barcode Network FIMS template.xlsx".
-(The direct link to download it is `here <https://github.com/SIBarcodeNetwork/SIBarcodeNetwork/raw/master/SI%20Barcode%20Network%20FIMS%20template.xlsx>`_.)
+The SI Barcode Network GEOME FIMS spreadsheet template is hosted on the SI Barcode Network GitHub page at https://github.com/SIBarcodeNetwork/SIBarcodeNetwork, called "SI Barcode Network GEOME FIMS template.xlsx".
+(The direct link to download it is `here <https://github.com/SIBarcodeNetwork/SIBarcodeNetwork/raw/master/SI%20Barcode%20Network%20GEOME%20FIMS%20template.xlsx>`_.)

 To personalize the columns included in the template, create a new account on GEOME and generate a customized template by following `this link <https://geome-db.org/workbench/template>`_.